The Gm chord on the guitar

 • Try them in songs

-The guitar courses are all about building great habits so you, in the end, can do all this straight away with any new song you come across.
+My guitar courses are built around forming great habits so that eventually, you can do all this instantly with any new song you learn.

-I hope to see you there so we can get to work on the Gm shape and all other CAGED chord shapes.
+Hope to see you there so we can get to work on the Gm shape—and the rest of the CAGED system too.

 The Gm Chord | Related Pages